dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/a16z_notes.md

     19. Most companies don’t go below 50th - especially with Capital Raise.
 Fungibility of compensation that is consistent.
     20. You won’t be able to compete with Goog/FB/etc…
     21. If you go up for cash - the likelihood you are getting people who are less-and-less risky.
-    22. Nobie: “cash seems about right, equity seems low.” $160-$170k for 50% range - you might be giving them more cash.
+    22. REDACTED: “cash seems about right, equity seems low.” $160-$170k for 50% range - you might be giving them more cash.
     23. “I need people to make independent decisions and be able to prioritize the same way because they have the same incentives - drive shareholder value”
 4. How to set refreshers for internal employees.
 We have a few who have been here >2 years and have started asking about new grants.
     24. 2.5-3 years